COVID 19 Update-June 15, 2021

 Can I visit the Elephant Seal Viewing Area?

-Guidance for Visitors: The Purple Tier provides for local outdoor activity in the California State Parks.
-Piedras Blancas Elephant Seal Rookery is in Hearst San Simeon State Park.
+Guidance for Visitors: Piedras Blancas Elephant Seal Rookery is in Hearst San Simeon State Park.
+Please follow guidance offered by California State Parks.

 State park day-use outdoor and parking areas are open, including the Elephant Seal Viewing area, 7.2 miles to the north of the Friends of the Elephant Seal Visitor Center and Gift Shop in San Simeon.
-Our docents are not yet available to welcome visitors at the elephant seal viewing site and will return as soon as it is determined safe to do so.
+Our all volunteer guides/docents (look for the blue jackets and vests) are looking forward to welcoming you and answering all of your questions.

 **It is very difficult to physically distance in many parts of the Elephant Seal Viewing Area.
-The winter season is particularly crowded with visitors.
 Weekdays and early morning hours are typically less crowded.
-Please plan ahead-observe all state COVID-specific requirements for activities in public, including masks, physical distancing and hand hygiene.
+Please plan ahead to stay safe.

 We appreciate your help with the following: